Isdal Woman: Investigation

 An autopsy at the Gades Institutt concluded the woman had died from a combination of incapacitation by phenobarbital and poisoning by carbon monoxide.
-Soot was found in her lungs, indicating she was alive as she burned, and her neck was bruised, possibly from a fall or by a blow.
-Analysis of her blood and stomach showed that she had consumed between 50 and 70 Fenemal brand sleeping pills, and found next to her body were a further 12 sleeping pills.
-At autopsy, her teeth and jaw were removed due to her unique gold-filling dental work, and tissue samples of her organs were taken.
+Soot was found in her lungs, indicating she was alive as she burned, and her neck was bruised, possibly from a fall or blow.
+Analysis of the woman's blood and stomach showed that she had consumed between 50 and 70 Fenemal brand sleeping pills, and found next to her body were a further twelve sleeping pills.
+At autopsy, her teeth and jaw were removed due to her unique dental work, and tissue samples of her organs were taken.

 Police then launched an appeal for information in the Norwegian media regarding the case.
-The last time she was seen alive was on 23 November when she checked out of Room 407 of the Hotel Hordaheimen.
+The last time she was seen alive had been on 23 November, when she checked out of Room 407 of the Hotel Hordaheimen.
 Hotel staff told police that she was good-looking and roughly 1.63 m tall, with dark brown hair and small brown eyes.
 Staff noted that the woman kept mainly to her room and seemed to be on guard.
 When she checked out, she paid her bill in cash and requested a taxi.
 Her movements between then and the discovery of her body remain unknown.

 Police were able to decode the notepad entries, and determined that they indicated dates and places the woman had visited.
-As a result, based on handwritten check-in forms, police determined that the Isdal Woman had travelled around Norway (i.e. Oslo, Trondheim, Stavanger) and Europe (Paris) with at least eight fake passports and aliases.
+As a result, based on handwritten check-in forms, police determined that the woman had travelled around Norway (i.e. Oslo, Trondheim, Stavanger) and Europe (Paris) with at least eight fake passports and aliases.
 While details such as birthdays and occupations changed from one form to another, she consistently gave her nationality as Belgian; the forms were filled out in either German or French.